-The Team at Infinity Channel Swimming have been invited to revive this great swim 1st attempt by Jack McClelland in 1959 and last swam by Gary Knox in 2010.
+The Team at Infinity Channel Swimming have been invented to revive this great swim 1st attempt by Jack McClelland in 1959 and last swam by Gary Knox in 2010.

 Rathlin Sound Championship